-Briskets usually take a lot of time to get cooked.
-That’s why the cooking process is termed as “low and slow.”
+Briskets usually take a lot of time to get smoked.
+That’s why the smoking process is termed as “low and slow.”

 But still, if you want to make the process a bit faster, I’d recommend cutting off more of its fat between the point and the flat.

 But do it in small amounts so that you can keep track of how much fat you need to remove.
 Finally, give your brisket one last look and touch it to ensure you have given it a smooth and even cutting.